agronick/KGauge/README.md

 ## API

-No properties are required but you will want to give a value as a minimum.
+No properties are required but you'll probably want to set value, min, and max to get started.

 | Attr.
 Name        | Description                                                                                                                 | Default Value                                                           |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------|